Syria Crisis Appeal

-The spotlight may have shifted, but the number of vulnerable people is increasing as the humanitarian crisis deepens.
+The spotlight may have shifted, but the number of vulnerable people continues to increase as the humanitarian crisis deepens.
 We are working through our partners in Lebanon and Iraq to respond to the ongoing Syrian refugee crisis.

-We are supporting our ACT Alliance sister agency, International Orthodox Christian Charities (IOCC), to provide vital assistance to people in desperate need inside Syria itself.
+We are also supporting our ACT Alliance sister agency, International Orthodox Christian Charities (IOCC), to provide vital assistance to people in desperate need inside Syria itself.

 Thanks to your generosity, our Syria Crisis Appeal has to date raised more than £2 million and has enabled our partners to provide support to communities in desperate need.

 How we're responding

-Our partners have been providing essentials such as food, warm blankets, fuel for cooking, hygiene and sanitation kits, water containers and infant kits, as well as psychological support for those who are suffering as a result of the conflict.
+Our partners have provided humanitarian essentials such as food, fuel for cooking, hygiene and sanitation kits, water containers and infant kits, as well as psychological support for those who are suffering as a result of the conflict.

 Latest update: how we're responding >